riosengineer/Bicepify/bicep-examples/lambda-functions/README.md

 ## Lambda Function Examples

 In the first example within the `main.bicep` file, there is a `map` expression from an array output.
-Using the `map` expression in this example you're able to extrapolate all the Key vault resource names from a loop in the output.
+Using the `map` expression you're able to extrapolate all the Key vault resource names from a loop in the output.

 In the second example within the `main.bicep` file, there is a `filter` expression from an array output.
 This enables you to manipulate the array and filter the output using the `filter` expression to only show those that match your expression statement in the output.